vishnu123r/Extracting-url-list-from-mysql-and-getting-the-frequent-words/README.md

-This scripte fetches url history from MYSQL database and anlyses the url using textblob
+This script fetches url history from MYSQL database and analyses the text using textblob